Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

 Its diagonal elements in, e.g., coordinate (or site for discrete lattice) representation contain information about the time-dependent electronic charge and spin density~\cite{Petrovic2018}, whereas the off-diagonal elements encode quantum-mechanical interference effects~\cite{Bajpai2019b} and measure the degree of quantum coherence~\cite{Schlosshauer2005}.
-The illustrate their time evolution, we use the same 1D quantum many-body system employed in Fig.~\ref{fig:fig6} where localized spin-$5/2$ at site $i=1$ is completely flipped [i.e., $N_\mathrm{mag} = 5$ HP bosons are introduced at site $i=1$ via Eq.~\eqref{eq:fivehpbosons}] to initiate nonequilibrium dynamics.
-Fig.~\ref{fig:fig10}(a)--(d) shows the ensuing time-evolution of diagonal elements, $-i\hbar G^<_{i\sigma, i \sigma}(t, t)$; and off-diagonal elements, $-i\hbar G^<_{i\sigma, j \sigma'}(t, t)$, for the same electron--localized-spin 1D quantum many-body system whose equilibrium properties are analyzed Fig.~\ref{fig:fig8}.
-For reference, we turn the electron--localized-spin interaction off ($J_\mathrm{sd} = 0$) in Figs.~\ref{fig:fig10}(a) and ~\ref{fig:fig10}(b), which trivially leads to all elements being time independent because for $J_\mathrm{sd} = 0$ the quantum state of the electronic subsystem is an eigenstate of the electronic Hamiltonian $\hat{H}_\mathrm{e}$ [Eq.~\eqref{eq:elec_ham}].
+To illustrate their time evolution, we use the same 1D quantum many-body system employed in Fig.~\ref{fig:fig6} where localized spin-$\frac{5}{2}$ on site $i=1$ is completely flipped [i.e., $N_\mathrm{mag} = 5$ HP bosons are introduced on site $i=1$ via Eq.~\eqref{eq:fivehpbosons}] to initiate nonequilibrium dynamics.

+Figure~\ref{fig:fig10}(a)--(d) shows the ensuing time evolution for the diagonal elements, $-i\hbar G^<_{i\sigma, i \sigma}(t, t)$, as well as for the off-diagonal elements, $-i\hbar G^<_{i\sigma, j \sigma'}(t, t)$.
+In order to establish a reference result, we turn electron--localized-spin interaction off ($J_\mathrm{sd} = 0$) in Figs.~\ref{fig:fig10}(a) and ~\ref{fig:fig10}(b), which trivially leads to all elements being time-independent because for $J_\mathrm{sd} = 0$ the quantum state of the electronic subsystem is an eigenstate of the electronic Hamiltonian $\hat{H}_e$ [Eq.~\eqref{eq:elec_ham}].